-ASI Wise was established in 2017 to deliver Ayres’ Sensory Integration education to occupational therapists in the UK and Ireland.
-This organisation delivers the CLASI CASI programme and has membership of ICEASI.
+Ros is a founding Director of ASI Wise was established in 2017 to deliver Ayres’ Sensory Integration education, including for occupational therapists in the UK and Ireland.
+ASI Wise delivers the CLASI Certification in Ayres’ Sensory Integration programme and has membership of ICEASI.